pajlada/twitch-queuebot/README.md

 This is a simple bot for handling queues in twitch chat.
 Subs have priority over regulars in the queue.

-The bot is coded is tested in Python 3.4
+The bot is coded and tested in Python 3.4

 ## Download